pagopa/openapi-codegen-ts/README.md

 * A TypeScript [representation of the specs](https://github.com/teamdigitale/io-functions/blob/6798225bd725a42753b16375ce18a954a268f9b6/lib/api/public_api_v1.ts).
 * An [io-ts](https://github.com/gcanti/io-ts) type definitions for [each API definition](https://github.com/teamdigitale/io-functions/tree/6798225bd725a42753b16375ce18a954a268f9b6/lib/api/definitions) that provides compile time types and runtime validation.

-Note: the generated models requires the runtime dependency `italia-ts-commons`.
+Note: the generated models requires the runtime dependency `io-ts-commons`.

 ### Usage